 In Beijing, Grandmaster Feng had the unique opportunity to learn from two of the most well known and respected teachers of their time, Hu Yao Zhen and Chen Fa Ke.

-Hu Yao Zhen (1879-1973) was a famous traditional Chinese medical practitioner, a qigong master and an expert in Xin Yi Chuan (Heart Mind Boxing).
+Hu Yao Zhen (1897-1973) was a famous traditional Chinese medical practitioner, a qigong master, and an expert in Xin Yi Chuan (Heart-Mind Boxing).
 He became known as the father of modern qigong in China.

-Chen Fa Ke (1887-1957), 17th generation of Chen Style, was humble of character and emphasised martial virtue in his teaching.
+Chen Fa Ke (1887-1957), the 17th generation of Chen Style, was humble of character and emphasized martial virtue in his teaching.
 He defeated challengers without causing injury.
 Only a master of great skill would be able to do so.
-Chen Style Tai Chi is the progenitor of the Yang, Wu, Sun and Woo Styles of Tai Chi.
+Chen Style Tai Chi is the progenitor of the Yang, Wu, Sun, and Woo styles of Tai Chi.

 Due to the knowledge and insight that Grandmaster Feng has gained from his two teachers, he has been able to develop the Hun Yuan Tai Chi system which enables practitioners to achieve noticeable results quickly.
 Most of all, the practice of Hun Yuan Tai Chi is very enjoyable!

 The Academy is proud to pass on this knowledge to you.
-Its instructors are dedicated to helping you gain the benefits that have made Tai Chi famous, so that you will enjoy enduring quality of life.
-The Hun Yuan Tai Chi form, consisting of twenty four movements, takes only eight minutes to complete.
+Its instructors are dedicated to helping you gain the benefits that have made Tai Chi famous so that you will enjoy an enduring quality of life.
+The Hun Yuan Tai Chi form, consisting of twenty-four movements, takes only eight minutes to complete.
 Busy people can easily fit it into their lifestyles.
-Relaxation, a sense of well being, true freedom of movement and better health are all within your reach!
+Relaxation, a sense of well being, true freedom of movement, and better health are all within your reach!